yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 We have mentioned that per-tensor quantization of weight can be problematic when weights for different output channels have significantly different ranges.
 The issue can be side-stepped using per-channel quantization of weights, but not all hardware supports it.

-Turns out there is a quite smart way to re-scale the weights across different layers without changing the floating model's output but makes it much more friendly to per-tensor quantization.
-The technique is called Cross layer equalization, proposed by [[Nagel et al. 2019]](#Nagel_et_al_2019) and [[Meller et al. 2019]](#meller_et_al_2019).
+Turns out there is a quite smart way to re-scale the weights across different layers without changing the floating model's output, but can make it much more friendly to per-tensor quantization.
+The technique is called Cross Layer Equalization (CLE), proposed by [[Nagel et al. 2019]](#Nagel_et_al_2019) and [[Meller et al. 2019]](#meller_et_al_2019).
 Let's go over it.

 A linear map $$f$$ satisfies two properties: (1) additivity: $$f(a+b)=f(a)+f(b)$$, and (2) scale equivariant $$sf(a) = f(sa)$$ (scaled input leads scaled output).
 Some of the most commonly used nonlinear activation functions such as ReLU or leaky ReLU only give up the first property but still have the second property hold for any positive scaling factor $$s$$.